Hexiao-DING/Dementia_Depression_Multi-traits-analysis/README.md

 All data and code needed to reproduce the analyses are openly available.
 No controlled-access application is required to obtain the summary statistics or single-cell data used here.

 - **Code.** Every analysis script is in this repository, organised into the seven pipeline stages described below.
 The public tools required are listed under [Installation](#-installation).
-- **GWAS summary statistics.** All ten input GWAS are public.
+- **GWAS summary statistics.** All ten input GWAS are public and European-ancestry.
 Dementia and depression statistics come from the GWAS Catalog and from FinnGen release R12.
-Accessions, genome builds, and source studies with DOIs are listed under [GWAS data sources](#-gwas-data-sources).
+Accessions, genome builds, ancestry, and source studies with DOIs are listed under [GWAS data sources](#-gwas-data-sources).
 - **Single-nucleus RNA-seq.** The three single-cell datasets are public in the Gene Expression Omnibus under accessions GSE303823, GSE213982, and GSE144136, detailed under [Single-cell data sources](#-single-cell-data-sources).
 - **Brain eQTL panels.** Colocalisation uses the public GTEx v7 and MetaBrain cortex eQTL panels.
 - **Reference resources.** dbSNP 144, the 1000 Genomes reference, and UCSC liftover chains are listed under [Reference resources](#reference-resources).